ilmanzo/ilmanzo.github.com/content/post/pintool-function-tracing.md

 (this is a stripped down version, the complete program is available [on my repository](https://github.com/ilmanzo/BinaryCoverage)).
 Many thanks to [@simotin13](https://github.com/simotin13) for providing a valuable starting point!

-We need to compile this program in a shared `.so` library, following the [documentation](https://software.intel.com/sites/landingpage/pintool/docs/98869/Pin/doc/html/index.html#BUILDINGTOOLS) ; if you are lazy or eager, you will find an handy [`build.sh`](https://github.com/ilmanzo/BinaryCoverage) script and *Makefiles* to compile everything.
+We need to compile this program in a shared `.so` library, following the [documentation](https://software.intel.com/sites/landingpage/pintool/docs/98869/Pin/doc/html/index.html#BUILDINGTOOLS) ; if you are lazy or eager, you will find an handy [`build.sh`](https://github.com/ilmanzo/BinaryCoverage) script and *Makefiles* to properly compile and link everything.

 ## 💌 [What is logged ?](https://www.youtube.com/watch?v=HEXWRTEbj1I)